-GRACE holds a weekly food distribution for Summit familieis in need.
+GRACE holds a weekly food distribution for Summit families in need.
 These next weeks are going to be intense.
 GRACE has already quadrupled their operations by adding a shelf stable component and the number of households they serve has almost doubled.
 GRACE will need your continued support.
-To donate please visit this link and designate your donation for GRACE: https://www.jlsummit.org/?nd=donate_summary
+To donate please visit the Junior League webpage and designate your donation for GRACE.

 All of what you give will go to an individual or a household in need.
 Thank you for all you have given and for your continued support!

 In a time where “social distancing” is encouraged to prevent the spread of the Coronavirus (COVID-19), it is important to remember those whose source of food access may be impacted.
 Join us as we come together to help those in need in our community.

 Donate personal items, food and cleaning supplies by dropping them off at the Summit YMCA.
 All items will be collected and given to GRACE, Family promise and local families in need.
 YMCA drive info here.

 Front Line Appreciation Group of Summit (FLAG)

 A new group, Front Line Appreciation Group of Summit (FLAG) has formed to provide meals to Overlook Hospital ER and ICU staff, and plans to start providing meals sourced from local restaurants to staff who can't access the hospital cafeteria.
 FLAG is taking donations via The Summit Foundation website.
 Click on the "Donate" button and select "FLAG of Summit" from the options list.
 Learn more on the FLAG of Summit Facebook page.